Gillian Lundgren of Black Jet Bakery Talks Cortland Merchant Life

 Tell us about your background and what inspired you to start Black Jet Baking.

-I am originally from the East Coast, and when working at The Liberty Cafe on Cortland with Max Newman (my right-hand man and mastermind of many of the Black Jet items), we would trade stories and recipes of snacks we had as kids.
-So black Jet began to showcase these classic childhood treats, using the bounty of Bay area ingredients and elevating the flavor of the traditional cardboard treats.
+I am originally from the East Coast, and when I worked at The Liberty Cafe on Cortland with Max Newman (my right-hand man and mastermind behind many of the Black Jet items), we would trade stories and recipes of snacks we had as kids.
+So Black Jet began showcasing these classic childhood treats, using the bounty of Bay Area ingredients to elevate the flavor of the traditional cardboard treats.
 When we started, coffee shops did not feature small-batch bakers, and we credit Ritual Coffee for giving us our shot.
 We supplied them and other cafes with cookies, Pop-Tarts, and Bars.

 What kind of baked goods does Black Jet Baking specialize in, and what sets them apart from other local bakeries?